-- [1] On April 11, 2024, the Ministry of Citizenship, Métis Nation British Columbia (MNBC), advised Rheal Rondeau by letter that "The Ministry of Citizenship has completed your application assessment and has determined that you are not eligible for citizenship with MNBC." - [2] Furthermore, it was stated in the latter that "To be eligible for citizenship with MNBC, you must be able to establish a connection to the historic Métis Nation through a verifiable
+[1] On July 31, 2023, the Ministry of Citizenship, Métis Nation British Columbia (MNBC), acknowledged having received a Citizenship application from Joseph Turenne.
+Furthermore, that the application had been reviewed resulting in the determination that Mr. Turenne was "not eligible for citizenship with MNBC."
+It was further advised that in order "To be eligible for citizenship, you must be able to establish a connection to the historic Métis Nation through a verifiable Métis ancestor.

-Métis ancestor.
 You must also be distinct from other Nations, including First Nations, and be accepted by your contemporary Métis community.
-The Ministry of Citizenship was unable to establish a Métis ancestral connection with the documentation you submitted, which is the reason for your ineligibility."
+The Ministry of

+Citizenship was unable to establish a Métis ancestral connection with the documentation you submitted, which is the reason for your ineligibility."